The Hardest Emotion To Parent Kids Through

 Advertisement

-When is anger in kids unhealthy?
+2. When is a child's anger unhealthy?

 Beyond the "terrible twos,” children from 4 to 44 can have an unhealthy relationship with anger.
-Whatever their age, it’s important to remember that the feeling of anger is often not the problem.
-Anger is a sign that they feel unsafe and need protection.
+Whatever their age, it’s important to remember the feeling of anger is often not the problem.
+Anger is a sign they feel unsafe and need protection.

 However, anger can become a problem for one of three reasons:

-Caregivers don’t know how to help.
+• Caregivers don’t know how to help.

-It causes harm.
+• It causes harm.

-It disrupts functioning.
+• It disrupts functioning.

-Not knowing how to help.
+3. Not knowing how to help is scary for parents

+Anger can scare grown-ups.
+Even when it’s coming from a little person.
 But, like all emotions, when your child has angry outbursts, you need to stay calm and help them to do the following:

 Advertisement